 | 2000 |

-RIBEYE, a major component of synaptic ribbons, consists of a unique A domain that mediates assembly into large ribbon structures, and a B domain identical to CtBP2 that binds NAD+ with high affinity, similar to 2-hydroxyacid dehydrogenases.
-The A domain drives ribbon assembly while the B domain (CtBP2) provides NAD(H)-binding scaffolding function. |
+RIBEYE (a protein encoded by the CTBP2/RIBEYE locus) is a major structural component of synaptic ribbons, composed of a unique A-domain that mediates assembly into large ribbon structures and a B-domain identical to CtBP2 that binds NAD+ with high affinity, similar to 2-hydroxyacid dehydrogenases. |

-Partial purification of synaptic ribbons, protein domain analysis, NAD+ binding assays, cDNA cloning |
+Partial purification of synaptic ribbons, protein identification, domain analysis, NAD+ binding assay |

 Neuron |